sammlapp/training_gui/plan.md

 - replace native filesystem / other native system interactions with text fields or other working alternatives
 - avoid system alerts/dialogues, which won't work
 - add Global Settings page with option to switch between remote and desktop versions
-- make sure none of the other features depend on electron
 - provide instructions for port forwarding to access the gui on a web browser
 - launch from CLI with argument for HTTP forwarding port
-- will need to refactor the backend: in desktop mode, use electronAPI, in remote server mode, use aiohttp or something for the API calls; extract shared functionality between the two modes to separate functions to avoid redundancy.
-Or write in a way that works for both.
 - Streamlit has some nice backend support for multiple users using the same hosted app, but ours will not.
 Think carefully about what would happen if multiple users used the app on a multi-user machine.
 This gets quite a bit more complicated.
 Probably want to launch a separate instance of the app for each user/session and prevent multiple users from using the same session.
 - would be huge if task management can be integrated across users; eg what if two people run the app on the same server, should have a central task management system and run jobs sequentially